void

 Literature

-enters the dream of Kadett Biegler when he deals with the Battle of the Nations by Leipzig from 16 to 19 October 1813.
+Liebertwolkwitz appears in Kadett Biegler's dream when he considers the Battle of the Nations at Leipzig from 16 to 19 October 1813.

 Background

-was a village in Saxony, now a suburb of Leipzig.
-Two days before the real Battle of the Nations started, a mounted battle took place in the area around Wachau and Liebertwolkwitz.
+Liebertwolkwitz was a village in Saxony, now a suburb of Leipzig.
+Two days before the actual Battle of the Nations began, a cavalry battle took place in the area around Wachau and Liebertwolkwitz.

 Quote(s) from the novel